jnozzi/cocoadev.com/SiteContent/General/TableFromExcel.markdown

 I'd like to load some data from a Mac Excel file.
-I was planning to load it into [[NSArray]] or [[KTMatrix]].
+I was planning to load it into General/NSArray or General/KTMatrix.
 However, I would like to load each cell by rows  into an array or Matrix.
 So there should be a way to  represent the "end of  a row (of the table)" ?
 Also, if any of the cell in Excel file is null, could I still store it into the array, or Matrix?

 thank you very much for help,